tonyspiro/twitter-class-php/README.md

 1. go to https://dev.twitter.com/ and set up your application.
 2. fill in the essential info in the Config area in index.php
 3. watch the search results roll in!

+This class builds off of the existing twitteroauth class written by Abraham Williams (http://abrah.am).